jayrulez/DotNetwork/README.md

 - [Preconditions.NET](https://www.nuget.org/packages/Preconditions.NET/)

 # Installing DotNetwork
 You can easily install DotNetwork on your system by using the provided [Setup](https://github.com/jordanabrahambaws/DotNetwork/blob/master/Installer/setup.msi) windows installer application.
 This installer will be updated with every master branch push.
 Be mindful that (for now), DotNetwork is not in the release stage and problems/bugs can be expected.
-Use this instaler to test out the application for yourself without the hassle of downloading/forking this repository.
+Use this installer to test out the application for yourself without the hassle of downloading/forking this repository.

 ![installer](http://i.imgur.com/fbW8p8v.png)